iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/DerivedProperty.ecdbtest.md

 | 0x1d         | 1018.1                        |

-# DerivedPropertyExp using a computation of three columns
+# Using a computation of three columns

 - dataset: AllProperties.bim